© Charlie Hill of Swinefleet near Goole.

 Prime Mover Detail: Design: Sulzer, Engine Builder: Zaklady Przemyslu Metalowego ‘H Cegielski’ SA – Poznan – 1 x 8TD48, 2 Stroke, Single Acting, In-Line (Vertical) – 8 Cy.
 480 x 700, Mcr: 1,765 kW (2,400 hp) at 225 rpm.

-This website salutes likewise our Russian colleagues for their outstanding seamanship in very dangerous, adverse weather conditions.
+7seasvessels.com salutes likewise our Russian colleagues for their exceptional display of seamanship in very dangerous, adverse weather conditions.
 Their endeavour bears witness to a display of seamanship of the highest order attainable.
 One can only imagine the tremendous and skilful effort required of the Captain and crew in order to succeed in saving 4 crew members from the Danish ship.

 We who operated ships on the oceans and lived to tell the tale, have always held in the absolutely highest regard, the brave men and women who comes for us when needed.
 They come with little or no regard to their own safety, and regardless of weather conditions.